edzob/photo_scale_timestamp_script/README.md

 These scripts is using:
 1. 'convert' and 'identify', which is part of 'imagemagick'.
+1. the font Roboto, which you can replace in the script by another.
+1. Part of every GNU ecosystem:
+  1. 'bash' (for running script).
   1. 'date' function/application.
-1. 'tr', 'echo', 'cut', which is part of bash.
-1. the font Roboto, which you can replace in the script by another.
+  1. 'echo'  (for overal usage).
+  1. 'tr', 'cut'  (for date format).
+  1. 'grep', 'ls', 'wc' (for progressbar).

 ## Backlog
 1. count input files